Should You Pay Cash for a Home? Why Even Millionaires Choose Mortgages

 When borrowing makes sense, even for the rich

 - You want to keep the cash available for other purposes.
 Money in the bank gives you options.
-You can invest, pay for once-in-a-lifetime opportunities or handle emergencies without incurring debt (unless you want to).
+You can invest, pay for once-in-a-lifetime opportunities or handle emergencies without incurring debt (unless that's your choice).

 - You want to take advantage of the tax breaks.
 If you itemize your deductions, you can write off the mortgage interest you pay on your income taxes.
 You’ll also have more money available to invest in tax-advantaged accounts, like a 401(k), individual retirement account (IRA) or health savings account (HSA), further reducing your tax liability.